The Alauda Airspeeder will be a four vertical propeller, single pilot, race vehicle.

 The Mark I uses two forward and two rear vertical propellers and four custom 50-megawatt brushless motors.
 It is powered “by a the same battery employed by a Tesla S automobile” (presumed to be a 100 kWh Lithium Ion unit).
 An initial goal of ten minutes flying time has been set.
 A top speed of 250 km/h is expected.

-Alauda Racing was born with the goal to rapidly accelerate development of electric flying vehicles by placing them in a competitive environment.
+Alauda intends to hold the world’s first Airspeeder World Championship in Australia in 2020.
+As different manufacturers enter the competition Alauda’s goal is to accelerate development of electric flying vehicles by placing them in a competitive environment.

 Airspeeder Characteristics (updated December 2017)

 |Body||carbon fiber composite|

 - Alauda on Youtube